nf-core/eager/README.md

 **nf-core/eager** is a bioinformatics best-practice analysis pipeline for NGS sequencing based ancient DNA (aDNA) data analysis.

 The pipeline uses [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool.
-It pre-processes raw data from FASTQ inputs, aligns the reads and performs extensive general NGS and aDNA specific quality-control on the results.
+It pre-processes raw data from FASTQ inputs, or preprocessed BAM inputs, and can align reads and performs extensive general NGS and aDNA specific quality-control on the results.
 It comes with docker, singularity or conda containers making installation trivial and results highly reproducible.

 ## Pipeline steps